-The Remuneration policy is approved by the Non-Executive Directors following the recommendations from the Remuneration Committee.
+The remuneration policy and its revisions are approved by the Non-Executive Directors following the recommendations from the Remuneration Committee.

-The Remuneration policy is subject to annual internal audit review from the Internal Audit Unit.
+The implementation of the remuneration policy is subject to annual internal audit review from the Internal Audit Unit.

-E.2.1 The Non-Executive Directors have the responsibility to approve, maintain and oversee the implementation of the remuneration policy both at Bank and Group level.
-No individual is present when his/her own remuneration is being considered.
+E.2.1 The Non-Executive Directors have the responsibility to approve and periodically review Bank's remuneration policy and oversee its implementation at Group level.

-In particular, under the Bank of Greece Act 2650/19.1.2012, the Non-Executive Directors have the following responsibilities regarding remuneration:
+In particular the Non-Executive Directors have the following responsibilities regarding remuneration:

-- to approve the remuneration policy and its revisions - to determine the remuneration of BoD members (executive and non-executive), subject to approval from the General Assembly - to approve the remuneration of the executives who fall under the scope of the remuneration policy both at Bank and Group level, i.e. top management executives, risk takers, individuals whose total remuneration takes them into the same remuneration level as the aforementioned categories, individuals who perform control duties, individuals whose professional activities have a significant impact on the Bank's risk profile - to approve any payment or compensation commitment to be made to an executive member of the BoD on termination of his/her office, subject to approval from the General Assembly - to approve all exposures of Remuneration Committee members and ensure that the exposures granted and their terms are compliant with current laws and regulations.
-No member is present when his exposure is being considered - to ensure compliance of the remuneration policy and its application with current laws and regulations - to provide, when appropriate, adequate information to the General Assembly regarding their activities, with the assistance of the Remuneration Committee.
+- to approve the remuneration policy and its revisions - to determine the remuneration of Board members (Executive and Non-Executive), subject to approval from the General Meeting - to approve the total performance related remuneration pool of the Group and its allocation among Business Units / subsidiaries - to approve the Bank's total remuneration framework taking into consideration the market trends as well as the current laws and regulations - to approve any exceptions to the approved total remuneration framework regarding employees whose activities have a material impact on the Bank's risk profile - to approve any exceptions to the approved total remuneration framework for the Heads of Group Internal Audit, Compliance & Regulatory Requests and Group Risk Management - to approve any payment or compensation commitment to be made to an executive member of the Board on termination of his/her office, subject to approval from the General Meeting - to approve all exposures of Remuneration Committee members and ensure that the exposures granted and their terms are compliant with current laws and regulations.
+No member is present when his exposure is being considered - · to ensure compliance of the remuneration policy and its application with current laws and regulations - to provide, when appropriate, adequate information to the General Meeting regarding their activities, with the assistance of the Remuneration Committee.